dan-damit/Scripts-and-Snippets/Website/blog.md

 ## I love the cards look

 I love the way the projects page turned out with the use of cards, so I wanted to adapt that and apply it to the blog.
-I think it turned out awesome, and I rewored the font-family to be the same across the blog page.
+I think it turned out awesome, and I reworked the font-family to be the same across the blog page.
 All it took was a little change to the renderPage function and a few small additions to the blog.css.
 I went through the blog.css as well and paired it down a bit.
 I noticed that I had several duplicate classes.